What is an Confidentiality Agreement?

 A Confidentiality Agreement (also known as a Non-Disclosure Agreement or NDA) is a commercial agreement between two parties to protect confidential information and not disclose it to a third party.

-🔹 pitching to potential investors
+- A business pitching to investors

-🔹 sharing commercially sensitive information with suppliers/partners.
+- A business sharing commercially sensitive information with suppliers or partners.

 Do I need a Confidentiality Agreement to protect my confidential information?

 If you want to protect your ideas, trade secrets or sensitive information from being copied or stolen, a Confidentiality Agreement is essential.